I am a Computer Science Senior at the Indian Institute of

 Technology, Jodhpur.
 I love AI research and Math.
 My main

-areas of interest are Trustworthy ML and Mechanistic Interpretability in multimodal
+areas of interest are Trustworthy ML and

-systems.
-When it comes to research, my primary agenda is to achieve a trifecta of privacy, safety,
+When it comes to research, my primary agenda is to achieve a

-and trustworthiness.
+trifecta of privacy, safety, and trustworthiness.
 I am

-extremely grateful to be
+extremely grateful to be jointly mentored by

-jointly mentored by Dr. Mayank Vatsa, Dr. Richa
+Dr. Mayank Vatsa,

-Singh, and
+Dr. Richa Singh, and

-Dr. Shivang
+Dr. Shivang Agarwal

 Throughout my undergraduate studies, I've actively worked on